 The second edition of Jonathan Davis’s annual round-up of investment trusts is now available.
 It has chapters on investment trust basics plus a more advanced analysis section, plus contributions from fund managers and other sector experts.
 The ebook version is available for free at Harriman House, although you need to sign up to their email list to get access to it.

-The 2018 version, which is well worth reading, is also available and I reviewed it here.
-It’s also available as a free download from Harriman House.
+The 2018 version, which is also well worth reading, is also available and I reviewed it here.
+There’s some overlap with the 2019 version, as you might expect.

 Financial Times Guide To Investment Trusts

 The FT’s guide is probably the best-known title on investment trusts.
 It’s written by John Baron, who runs his own subscription service offering investment trust portfolios and writes an occasional column for Investors Chronicle.
 The most recent version was published in 2013, so is a little dated now, but a new version is set to be published in Summer 2019 and can be pre-ordered by the keen.

 This book covers the birth of the investment trust industry in the 1860s and their subsequent development.
 It’s over 20 years old now and only second-hand copies seem to be available.
 A taster from John Newlands, the book’s author, is available in the 2018 Investment Trust Handbook.

 Investing For Generations

 Alliance Trust seems to have made headlines for all the wrong reasons in recent years, with the long-running saga over its online investment platform and management changes.
 This was published in 2013, so I suspect it doesn’t cover any of that, but Alliance certainly has a rich history.